bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 You can access these features for a product if a merchant makes a product visible on storefronts.

-This page walks you through how to retrieve info for a product.
-If your product has variants, see [Variants with the GraphQL Storefront API](/api-docs/storefront/graphql/variants) for how to retrieve variant info.
+This page walks you through the process of retrieving info for a product.
+If your product has variants, see [Variants with the GraphQL Storefront API](/api-docs/storefront/graphql/variants) on how to retrieve variant info.
 For full schema documentation, see the [GraphQL Storefront Playground](https://developer.bigcommerce.com/api-docs/storefront/graphql/playground).

 ## Get a Product